battyone/sho.rt/README.md

 ## TODO
 * ~~Finish writing the server code~~
-* Prepare pages to be served with HTTP Status Codes for responses other than 200
 * ~~Make async POST requests~~
 * ~~Handle POST requests~~
 * ~~Write the actual shortener~~